jsimpsonUoA/PlaceScan/README.md

 A simple plotting example is provided, along with example data.
 The code has extensive documentation for all functions within main.py and the auxilliary scripts.

+# Note on DTW Module

+The dynamic time warping (DTW) picking routines within PlaceScan rely on the Dynamic Time Warping module written by Paul Freeman and available at [paul-freeman/dtw](https://github.com/paul-freeman/dtw).
+I have modified this algorithm slightly to accommodate a cost parameter, so I have included the package with PlaceScan.
+However, dtw is a standalone Python module and needs to be built using the instructions within the dtw/ folder before it can be used with PlaceScan.

 # Contact
 __Author:__ Jonathan Simpson, jsimpsonUoA